curl/curl/docs/INSTALL-CMAKE.md

        $ cmake -B .

  - Build in a separate directory (parallel to the curl source tree in this example).
-The build directory will be created for you.
+The build directory is created for you.

        $ cmake -B ../curl-build